codersbeyondborders/accessiblent/frontend/README.md

-# Accessiblent – Frontend
+# Accessify – Frontend

-Svelte + Tailwind frontend for the Accessiblent project.
+Svelte + Tailwind frontend for the Accessify project.
 Provides the user interface for auditing websites, reviewing fixes, and interacting with the AI-powered chat.

 ---